 - Preheat the oven to 350˚F (177˚C).
 Line 2 baking sheets with parchment papers.

-- Once the dough is chilled, remove 1 sheet from the freezer.
+- Once the dough is chilled, remove 1 sheet from the fridge.
 Peel both parchment papers off.
 Place one of the parchment papers on a clean working surface and put the dough on top.
 Lightly dust a 1½-inch round fluted cookie cutter with flour, then cut out as many cookies as you can.
 Line them on the prepared baking sheet and space the dough apart for 1 inch.
 Transfer the baking sheet to the fridge and chill for 15 minutes.

 - Meanwhile, collect the leftover scraps and keep in the fridge.